 Physical security primarily involves the inspection of the College's computer center for the controls that should reasonably secure the operations of the computer center from foreseeable and preventable threats from fire, water, electrical problems, and vandalism.
-South Piedmont Community College computer center is not secure from foreseeable and preventable security and environmental threats.
-We did not detect a significant weakness in physical security.
+Isothermal Community College computer center is secure from foreseeable and preventable security and environmental threats.
+We did not detect any significant weaknesses in physical security.

 A complete disaster recovery plan that is tested periodically is necessary to enable the College to recover from an extended business interruption due to the destruction of the computer center or other College assets.
-South Piedmont Community College has a Disaster Recovery Plan, however, the plan is incomplete.
+Isothermal Community College does not have a Disaster Recovery Plan.
 See Audit Finding 2, Resumption of Computer Systems.